genesistoxical/pruebas/README.md

 </br>

-### Convert afdesign and svg to left-handed version:
+### Convert afdesign and svg to left-handed version

 1. Select the **Backgrounds** and **Q'zero Cursor** layers at the same time and then click the "Flip Horizontal" button.